epfl-ada/ada-2023-project-dataexplorers/README.md

 After that, each team member took a specialized aspect and examined if and how it shapes a film’s success or failure in terms of the defined score.
 Aymeric delved into temporal factors and population dynamics, understanding their correlation with financial success and viewer opinions.
 Yara studied genre analysis, as well as the effect of sequels.
-Eric explored inclusivity.
+Eric cleaned and explored inclusivity.
 Anthony analyzed features like duration and language, while Anton focused on the influence of actors’ fame.
 Finally, we brought our insights together and started building the recipe for a good movie.